 We are offering a four year fully funded PhD position in semiconductor single‑photon detector design and characterisation for quantum circuitry applications and for single‑photon LIDAR.
 The single‑photon detectors will be fabricated from II‑V and Group IV semiconductor materials.

 Applied research exploring free‑space quantum communications from short‑range “last‑mile” links up to long‑distance satellite links.
-The group has multiple positions available to explore fundamental research as well as collaborative research with industrial partners.
+The group has multiple positions available to explore applied research with industrial partners.

-We are offering multiple fully funded PhD positions in free‑space quantum communications and free‑space optical design/construction.
+We are offering a 4 years fully funded PhD position (UK only) in free‑space quantum communications and free‑space optical design/construction.